National Register of Historic Places listings in Palo Pinto County, Texas

 This is a list of the National Register of Historic Places listings in Palo Pinto County, Texas it is intended to be a complete list of properties listed on the National Register of Historic Places in Palo Pinto County, Texas.
-Nine properties are listed on the National Register in the county.
+Ten properties are listed on the National Register in the county.
 One property is also a Recorded Texas Historic Landmark.

 Current listings

 The locations of National Register properties may be seen in a mapping service provided.